jkimthu/sixpack-abs/README.md

 	goal: determine strength of day-by-day correlations in growth rate
 	outcome: non-negligible positive correlations. normalize by daily Gs!

+	Supplementary Figure 7. in manuscript one (growth rate)

 70. growth rate vs time for individual xys from a given condition, one expt
 71. growth rate vs time for sensitivity analysis using 2018-02-01 				% supp
 72. overlaid periods by increasing time - looking for adaptation				% 6C

+73. Size distributions at single timepoints
+    Of interest for Vicente